Laptop buying guide: 8 essential tips to know before you buy

 (Image credit: HP)

 RAM: Some sub-$250 laptops come with only 4GB of RAM, but ideally you want at least 8GB on even a budget system and 16GB if you can spend just a little more.
-For 99% of users, 32GB is more than enough, while 64GB and above is reserved for professional power users, high-end gamers, or those who just want too see how much RAM can conceivably fit in a laptop.
+Even for most power users 32GB is more than enough, while 64GB and above is reserved for professional power users, high-end gamers, or those who just want to see how much RAM can fit in a laptop.

 Storage (SSD): As important as the speed of your CPU is the performance of your storage drive.
 Actual hard drives have no place in a laptop in 2023, so stick to a solid state drive (SSD).